Ivan Fears

-Ivan Fears (born November 15, 1954) is a retired American football coach who is the former running backs coach for the New England Patriots of the National Football League (NFL).
+Ivan Fears (born November 15, 1954) is an American former football coach.
+He was the running backs coach for the New England Patriots of the National Football League (NFL) from 2002 to 2021.

 Playing career

 High school

 Fears attended John Yeates High School in Suffolk, Virginia, and was a letterman in football.
 In football, he was twice named the school's "Outstanding Player of the Year", and as a senior, was also an All-State selection.
 He attended The College of William & Mary, where he played football as a running back from 1973 to 1975.